filming/proxar/README.md

 Proxar is designed to work out-of-the-box with minimal configuration.

 -   **Storage:** By default, Proxar stores fetched proxies in a `proxar` directory inside your user data folder.
-You can override this by passing a `storage_path` argument during initialization.
+You can override this by passing a `storage_dir` argument during initialization.
--   **Logging:** Logging levels and output can be configured within the library's logging module.
+-   **Logging:** The library uses the standard `logging` module.
+You can configure the root logger in your application to control the log level and output format.

 ---